ktaylor63/southeast/site/content/news/service-states-celebrate-20th-anniversary-of-the-safe-harbor-program-offering-voluntary-land-management-agreements-with-private-landowners.md

     link: 'https://flic.kr/p/fF5CiY'
     caption: 'Red-cockaded woodpecker.
 Photo by Martjan Lammertink, U.S. Forest Service.'
 tags:
-    - 'Safe Harbor'
-    - 'Red-cockaded woodpecker'
     - Alabama
     - Florida
     - Georgia
-    - Lafayette
     - Louisiana
+    - 'Louisiana Ecological Services Field Office'
     - 'North Carolina'
+    - 'Red-Cockaded Woodpecker'
+    - 'Safe Harbor'
-    - South Carolina
+    - 'South Carolina'
-updated: 'October 25th, 2016'
+updated: 'May 7th, 2018'
 ---

 More than 400 private landowners across nine states are voluntarily managing their forests through the U.S. Fish and Wildlife Service’s Safe Harbor Program to benefit the endangered red-cockaded woodpecker.
 The eight State agencies administering the program to landowners received special recognition this week at the Annual Conference of the Southeastern Association Fish and Wildlife Agencies meeting in Asheville, North Carolina.